 If you see a bear while driving, do not stop and do not block any portion of the road.
 Regardless of what other people do, keep moving to the next paved pullout and park safely.
-If the bear is within 100 yards, watch and take photographs from inside your car.
+If the bear is within 100 yards, watch and items properly

-All food, trash, scented items, coolers, and cooking tools must be kept secure in a bear-proof container or vehicle.
+All food, trash, scented items, coolers, and cooking tools must be kept secure in a bearproof container or vehicle.
 Tents, truck beds, unattended packs, and picnic tables are not secure.